 Specific requirements

-6.34 An issuer must obtain approval in general meeting through an ordinary resolution.
+6.35 An issuer must obtain approval in a general meeting through an ordinary resolution.
 Parties and their associates participating in the issue must be excluded from voting.

-6.35 Issuers may undertake an accelerated specific issue, through an expedited approval process and prescribed circular in the format available on the JSE Forms Portal.
+6.36 Issuers may undertake an accelerated specific issue, through an expedited approval process and prescribed circular in the format available on the JSE Forms Portal.